dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

      Parses the command specified in *line* into a command name and arguments.
-The rules used to tokenize the string are given in Microsoft’s C/C++ reference in the section `"Parsing C Command-Line Arguments" <http://msdn.microsoft.com/en-us/library/a1y7w461.aspx>`_.
+The rules used to tokenize the string are given in Microsoft's C/C++ reference in the section `"Parsing C Command-Line Arguments" <http://msdn.microsoft.com/en-us/library/a1y7w461.aspx>`_.

    :seealso: